Ling Cage: Season 2 (2025)

+Production

+Ling Cage was developed initially by a 150-person team.
+Pre-production — including scriptwriting, art design, storyboarding, and asset development — lasted a year and a half, with official production beginning in November 2018.
+The story focuses on "humanity" as the core to the story, delivering hope in desperation.
+The team chose 3D production for its ability to handle long action sequence with complex camera movement.
+The central creative concept of Ling Cage is: courage nourishes hope.The project contains the ideal of community of common destiny, eastern philosophy, and apocalyptic ethics.
+It draws inspiration from Chinese culture including meridian, traditional martial arts, and Taoism.
+The setting of "Life Substance" in the animation as the combination of information, energy, and data.
+To ensure technical accuracy, the production team 3D-printed models of items such as heavy-duty mecha and vehicles to support animation workflow.

+The animation technique of Ling Cage elevated in Season 2 and the team experimented various storytelling techniques such adding more music-action sequence to the show and playing with different editing styles.
+The show is selected as “2024–2025 NRTA ‘Outstanding Online Audiovisual Works Creation & Promotion Project.’”

+For Season 3, the production team visited science labs such as Huairou Science City, Institute of Vertebrate Paleontology and Paleoanthropology to invite scientific consultant for topics such as Brain-Computer Interface and further solidifying the setting of Extremozoans and Mana Ecosystem.

 Broadcast

 Release

 February 8, 2018, YHKT released the first 17-minute PV for Ling Cage.
 On March 28, 2025, new PV was released, confirming Ling Cage would be released March 15, 2019.

 On November 4, 2023, 30-minute preview PV for Ling Cage Season 2 was released, telling the story about how Bai Yuekui finds Lu Sheng, AI intelligence Ash, Mana origin, and origin of Clotho.

-On March 27, 2025, Ling Cage announced Seanson 2 would be released on May 23, 2025 on a weekly basis.
+On March 27, 2025, Ling Cage announced Season 2 would be released on May 23, 2025 on a weekly basis.
 To help the audience to recap on Season 1, a 5-episode refined version was released.

 Ling Cage doesn't have official overseas distribution.
 Creative coordinator Ruan Rui mentioned in one interview that the overseas platform require Japanese dubbed version if not for English version.

 Manga Book

 Starting from May 28, 2021, YHKT releases manga Ling Cage· Story about Yuekui, which follows the story of Bai Yuekui in the old world when the geological catastrophe first broke out.
 The manga adds in more settings about Ling Cage world view.